Gasbag UK ambassador invokes Karl Marx against Russia, peddling Douma gas hoax (VIDEO)

 Oh, how low the mighty have fallen.

-Tuesday night, the world was privileged to have this ignominy foisted upon it by the UK at the UN Security Council:
+Tuesday night, the world was privileged to have the following ignominy foisted upon it by the UK at the UN Security Council:

 What looked to be the Klingon ambassador, with a dead tribble pelt hanging from her neck, told the galaxy’s top envoys about the evils of Syria’s Assad, who was winning his war so much, he just had to gas his own kids out of pure exuberant ecstasy.